 Adding a Tile to a Dashboard

 A dashboard is one of more tiles.
 To add a tile to a dashboard you must have a dashboard open and the dashboard must be in Edit Mode.
 In the Dashboards pane, select a dashboard to edit, then from the context menu choose the Edit function.

 Next, switch to the Tile Library pane, then drag and drop the tile from the Tile Library into a free position on the dashboard.
-Where a tile exists already it will he highlighted with a border to indicate that the space cannot be used for dropping your new tile.
+Where a tile exists already it will be be highlighted with a border to indicate that space cannot be used for dropping your new tile.

 Tiles can be positioned by dragging and dropping them relative to other tiles, and tiles will automatically re-position themselves into the best fit position for their size.

 Tile Groups are a way of organizing existing tiles into groups to provide a user-friendly storage structure.